 Another thing to mind is that you shouldn’t dread to share the information with your testing vendor (within your NDA).
 To render high-quality testing services, an outsourced team needs to understand your software, business objectives, specific technical requirements, and user expectations.

 Assessing a QA outsourcing vendor systematically helps to ensure that your company gets exactly what you’ve aimed at.
 Thus, if the quality of service provided by your vendor doesn’t live up to your expectations, you can promptly start searching for another one or find possibilities to enhance your existing partnership.

 Your testing vendor evaluation is to include the most relevant performance and billing criteria.
 This will give you a multidimensional overview of how effective the vendor is.
 Here is the sample list of assessment criteria:

 - The quality of defect description.

-- The correlation of testing efforts and outcomes.
+- The correlation between testing efforts and outcomes.

 - The capacity and availability of resources.

 - The efficiency of testing tools.